 For the Vegetables:

 - 2 c Brussels sprouts, washed and halved

 - 1 t sesame oil

 - Cook rice according to directions.
 Be sure to stir occasionally since rice is very sticky!

 - Preheat the oven to 400°F. Line baking sheet with foil.

 - Combine all ingredients for vegetables in a large ziplock bag.
 Seal bag and mix well so all veggies are evenly coated.
 Pour onto foil-lined baking sheet.
 Roast vegetables for 10-12 min.
-Remove and stir and roast for an additional 10 min or until browned and tender.
+Remove from oven, stir and roast an additional 10 min or until browned and tender.

 - Meanwhile, while rice and vegetable are cooking, heat olive oil over medium high heat in a wok.
-Once oil is hot, sauté minced ginger, scallions (BUT reserve some to garnish) and garlic powder.
+Once oil is hot, sauté minced ginger, garlic powder and scallions (leave one chopped to garnish).
 Add chicken and cook until browned.
-Mix in water chestnuts and continue sautéing for about 2 min.
-Remove from heat.
+Mix in water chestnuts and agave.
+Continue to sauté for about 2 min.
+Then remove from heat.